-Warning: For PDF and image files, edX recommends that you use standard compression tools to reduce the file size before you add them to your course.

-If you have files that are larger than 50 MB after compression and need them for your course, contact your edX program manager.
+We recommend that you use standard compression tools to reduce PDF and image file sizes before you add the files to your course.
+If you have to use files that are larger than 50 MB after compression, contact your edX program manager.

-Furthermore, do not add video or audio files, or large data sets that are to be used by students.
-You should use YouTube or another hosting service to host multimedia files for your course.
-For information about storing large data sets for student use, contact your edX program manager.
+If you have video or audio files or large data sets to share with your students, use YouTube or another hosting service to host these files.
+Do not use the Files & Uploads page to add these files to your course.
+If you are an edX partner and you need to store large data sets, contact your edX program manager.